 During this time of unrest we want to remain committed to the Gospel by continuing to provide ministry for you and your family, as well as, to our community.

-Through the remainder of March and April, our offices will remain open with a very limited presence on Mondays and Tuesdays, from 9 a.m. to 5 p.m.
+Our offices will continue to remain open with a very limited presence on Mondays and Tuesdays, from 9 a.m. to 5 p.m.
 Please be assured, however, that your ministry staff will remain available to you, making every effort to be in constant communication about the ever-evolving news concerning the COVID-19 virus.

 We want you to stay informed and feel included in the happenings of the church as much as possible.
 In addition to receiving our bulletin/newsletter through the mail, be on the lookout through our email Daily Updates, FB page and website for additional information.
 If you are not already receiving our bulletin or emails, please email firstname.lastname@example.org and she can add you to our weekly list.

 Here are some things to know as we follow the CDC and TN Guidelines: